simonen/obsidian/LINUX 1/FILES AND DIRECTORIES/Searching for Files and Dirs.md

 find / -perm "PERMISSIONS"
 ```

--**perm** -PERMISSIONS: the - means any. -644 disregards the special bit.
+- `-perm` -PERMISSIONS: The '-' means any. `-644` disregards the special bit.
--perm /*PERMISSIONS*: either or
+- `-perm /PERMISSIONS, /PERMISSIONS`: either or

 Search for files which are writable by either their owner or their group but not by anyone